adamlocker/my-wee-blog/_posts/2022-04-11-data-club-are-still-on.md

 As Data Club tends to be a smaller group, the reality is we just have a nice chat.
 But we always start with one simple question: "Does anyone have a problem that they'd like some help with?"

-That really is the essence of Data Club, getting folks' data problems front and centre of a group of likeminded folks who have likely experience the same problems, and in some cases, even solved those problems.
+That really is the essence of Data Club, getting folks' data problems front and centre of a group of likeminded brains who have likely experienced the same problems, and in some cases, even solved them.

 I always envisioned that we would copy OTGB and vote on subjects to talk about, but we nearly always just start with that question and it rolls along from there.